vectara/vectara-docs/www/docs/learn/semantic-search/add-custom-dimensions.md

 Many search scenarios require considering factors beyond the text content itself, such as user engagement metrics or temporal relevance.
-Custom dimensions enable [our Scale users](https://vectara.com/pricing/) to have a fixed set of additional "dimensions" that contain user-defined numerical values and are stored in addition to the dimensions that <Config v="names.product"/> automatically extracts and stores from the text.
+Custom dimensions enable [our Pro and Enterprise users](https://vectara.com/pricing/) to have a fixed set of additional "dimensions" that contain user-defined numerical values and are stored in addition to the dimensions that <Config v="names.product"/> automatically extracts and stores from the text.
 At query time, users can use these custom